 - utility rights of way

-Hazard incorporates not just the condition of the tree, but also the potential target.
-So hazard is:
+Hazard tree management is all about risk reduction.
+Tree risk incorporates not just the condition of the tree, but also the potential target.
+So risk is:

 - potential for tree failure, plus

 - potential for serious loss should the tree fail, which includes:

 - potential for hitting and damaging target, including the frequency and duration of target presence within striking distance

 Hazard tree management balances risk against the benefits of maintaining large, beautiful trees on the site (see a separate page devoted to management programs).
 If not for that balance, we would eliminate risk entirely by removing all trees in developed sites.

 Of course, trees fail naturally, and it is not a serious problem unless people, structures, or property are close enough to be hit.
 Tree failures can and do cause tragic accidents in undeveloped forests, such as backcountry trails, but that is considered to be a risk that people accept when they visit a forest.
 In general, managers have no duty to make undeveloped forests safe, nor is it feasible.